-At Hattiesburg Clinic Physical Medicine & Rehabilitation, we offer epidural steroid injections as a non-surgical treatment option for neck, arm, back and leg pain.
+At Hattiesburg Clinic, we offer epidural steroid injections as a non-surgical treatment option for neck, arm, back and leg pain.
 During an epidural steroid injection, the steroid medication is injected near the spinal cord.

 There are two different types of epidural steroid injections.
 A lumbar epidural steroid injection is when the physician injects the medication near the area that is causing the patient lower back or leg pain.
 A cervical epidural steroid injection is when the physician injects the medication at the spinal root to help reduce pain in the upper spine and neck.

-Most epidural steroid injections last 10-15 minutes and are administered at Hattiesburg Clinic’s Ambulatory Surgery Center.
+The process for most joint injections takes 10 to 15 minutes and is administered at Hattiesburg Clinic’s Ambulatory Surgery Center.
 Some joint injections are best performed with X-ray guidance, while others are performed with ultrasound guidance.
 While recovery time is minimal, it is suggested that patients receiving epidural steroid injections arrange for transportation after the procedure.